sipeed/MaixPy/docs/doc/en/faq.md

 title: MaixCAM MaixPy FAQ (Frequently Asked Questions)
 ---

+>!
 This page lists common questions and solutions related to MaixPy.
 If you encounter any issues, please search for answers here first.
-If you cannot find an answer on this page, you can post your question with detailed steps on the [MaixHub Discussion Forum](https://maixhub.com/discussion).

-If you use MaixCAM, you can also refer to [MaixCAM Hardware Documentation FAQ](https://wiki.sipeed.com/hardware/zh/maixcam/faq.html)
+> Additionally, there are other resources:
+> * [MaixHub Discussion Forum](https://maixhub.com/discussion): A platform for discussions, with support for tip rewards.
+> * [MaixPy Issues](https://github.com/sipeed/MaixPy/issues?q=): For source code-related issues.
+> * [MaixCAM Hardware FAQ](https://wiki.sipeed.com/hardware/zh/maixcam/faq.html): Frequently asked questions about MaixCAM hardware.

 ## MaixVision cannot find the device?